April 26, 2021

 Transfer the cream to a medium saucepan and heat on medium heat.
 Bring to a slow boil, stirring constantly, and cook for about 3 minutes.

 Mix 2 tbsp. of water with the tapioca starch and add to the cream mixture.
 Stir it immediately and continue stirring until the cheese forms a stretchy ball.
 Remove from heat.

 Allow your cheese to cool at room temperature for about 30 minutes, until it can be handled.
 Then shape it into a ball, wrap it in plastic wrap and secure with a twist tie, and refrigerate for one hour.
 At this point, it should be firm enough to slice.
-If you need to grate it, move it to the freezer and refrigerate another 4 hours (or preferably overnight).
+If you need to grate it, move it to the freezer and chill another 4 hours (or preferably overnight).

 Soak your cashews in water for 2 hours, or boil for 10 minutes before using.

-You can use 1/2 tbsp. of agar agar powder if you can't get flakes.
+You can use 1/2 tbsp. of agar agar powder instead of flakes.
+See the FAQ above for more details.

-If you need more than one batch, I recommend dividing the batches to cool them, otherwise they will take longer to cool.
+If you need more than one batch, I recommend making them separately, otherwise they will take longer to cool.
 If you divide the batch in half before cooling, you may lose some stretchiness.